Sabre Sprint: Manufacture and design

 The Sabre Sprint was created from an all fibreglass monocoque body reinforced with kevlar and carbon fibre at the mountings for extra strength.
-It used a classic mini front subframe and A-Series engine at the front.
-The rear was a galvanised beam axle used with classic mini radius arms and coilover suspension.
+It used a classic Mini front subframe and A-series engine at the front.
+The rear was a galvanised beam axle used with classic Mini radius arms and coilover suspension.
 The car had four seats and a boot area which could be accessed by tilting the rear seats.
+Its boxy features resembled that of the Ford Escort MK3 or a Talbot Sunbeam.
+Some of them made it into motorsport, rallying, hill climbing and such due to the lightweight but strong design.

+Variants

 MK1

 The first design of the Sabre Sprint featured square headlights and an opening glass rear hatch.

 MK2

 Introduced only a year after the MK1.
 The front was changed to twin round headlights and a redesigned rear featured a full opening hatch.

 Hybrid

 Hybrids of the MK1 and MK2 were created during the change over period at Sabre Cars.
 These cars feature the twin round headlight front but with the MK1 style opening glass hatch.

 Vario

 While the hybrid version was redesigned in 1985 an additional version was conceived.
 It had a removable fibreglass rear roof section, and closely resembled a convertible with the A and B pillars remaining in place.
 The boot had a removable lid which could be replaced with a hatchback estate roof.
 Despite seemingly like a good idea at the time, few Varios were sold.